jonnyweatherly/aajonusnet/md/QNA/Q&A Of September 13, 2009.md

 Q: Where can I get it?

 A: North Star bison.
-Well, from Rawsome.
+Well, from Rawesome.
 They have buffalo heart.
 Are you here locally?

 Q: Yeah.

-A: Okay, then go to Rawsome and get a buffalo heart.
+A: Okay, then go to Rawesome and get a buffalo heart.
 And they have the bone marrow right in the same two containers.
 So you get the heart and the bone marrow together.
 And eat once a day.
 Eat some heart with, you know, about a half a cup of heart with at least, you know, or just one bone marrow from one bone.
 Okay.
 Just do it every day and it will clear up in about a year, year and a half.

 Q: If we can get two million people to get that, like they did for the Obama healthcare, we'd be on TV and get all the publicity we need to get it.